Optimizing Task Scheduling in Fog Computing with Deadline Awareness: Methodology

-In the Golden Eagle Optimizer, each golden eagle selects a target to attack, calculates its cruising vector based on this target, and circles around the best location seen by its chosen prey.
-The prey represents the best solution found by the population of eagles, and each eagle keeps track of the best solution it has discovered.
-The attack vector for each eagle is determined by its current position and the location of its prey.
-The attack vector for golden eagle $i$ is calculated through Eq. (\ref{eq:attack}).
+In GEO, each eagle selects a target, calculates its cruising vector, and circles the best location found.
+The prey represents the optimal solution, with each eagle tracking its own best discovery.
+The attack vector for eagle $i$ is calculated through Eq. (\ref{eq:attack}), where $\vec{X}_f^*$ is the position vector of the best prey found so far and $\vec{X}_i$ is the current position vector of eagle $i$.

-The step vector for golden eagle $i$ at iteration $t$ is given by Eq. (\ref{eq:step}), where $C$ is the destination point and $C_k$ represents the $k$-th element of $C$.
-Where $\vec{r}_1$ and $\vec{r}_2$ are random vectors, whose elements are in the interval $[0,1]$, $p_a$ and $p_c$ are the attack coefficient and cruise coefficient, respectively; $p_a$ and $p_c$ are user-defined. $\|\vec{A}_i\|$ is the size of the attack vector and $\|\vec{C}_i\|$ is the size of the cruise vector.
-The position of the golden eagles in iteration $t + 1$ is calculated simply by adding the step vector in iteration $t$ to the positions in iteration $t$.
-Eq. (\ref{eq:step}) shows the step vector for the golden eagle.
+The step vector for eagle $i$ at iteration $t$ is given by Eq. (\ref{eq:step}).
+Random vectors $\vec{r}_1$ and $\vec{r}_2$ have elements in $[0,1]$, with user-defined coefficients $p_a$ (attack) and $p_c$ (cruise).
+Position updates follow Eq. (\ref{eq:position}).

-Where $\frac{\vec{A}_i}{\|\vec{A}_i\|}$ and $\frac{\vec{C}_i}{\|\vec{C}_i\|}$ are unit vectors.
-They indicate the direction of the vector but don't provide any information about the size of the vector.
-Therefore, the size of the cruise and attack vectors depends only on $\vec{r}_1 p_a$ and $\vec{r}_2 p_c$.
-If $|r_1 p_a| < |r_2 p_c|$, the tendency to cruise in the algorithm is higher, so we use genetic operators such as mutation that have a high search power in the environment.
-If $|r_1 p_a| > |r_2 p_c|$, the tendency to attack is higher, so we use genetic operators like crossover that have a higher attack inclination.

-When the step vector in Eq. (\ref{eq:step}) is negative, the GEO tends more towards exploration.
-When the step vector is positive, the algorithm tends towards exploitation.
-Therefore, in IGEO, we employ different genetic operators to enhance GEO by taking into account this property.
-In IGEO, when the step vector is negative, we use a mutation operation instead of an addition operation in Eq. (\ref{eq:position}), which has a greater tendency towards exploration.
-In mutation, parts of the parent's genetic material are randomly altered.
-Figure \ref{fig:mutation} shows the process of the mutation operator.